Skillet Omelet with Flour and Milk

 6. Step 6:

-Remove the omelet from the pan, serve it to the table, with fresh vegetables and herbs.
-An omelet can be prepared immediately with vegetables, but the main rule is not to add fresh vegetables immediately, they need to be pre–cooked a little, otherwise when frying they will release juice and the omelet will lose its volume.
-Bon appetit!
+Slide the omelet out of the skillet and serve it with fresh vegetables and herbs.
+You can make the omelet with vegetables mixed in, but the key rule is not to add fresh vegetables raw — soften them a little first, or they'll release juice while cooking and the omelet will deflate.
+Enjoy!

-Some housewives recommend separating the whites from the yolks to get a lush omelet, whipping them separately, then combining the mixtures and whipping again, I didn't notice much difference with this and the usual method.
+• Some cooks recommend separating the whites from the yolks, beating them separately, then combining and beating again for a fluffier omelet — I didn't notice much difference between that and the usual method.

 Caloric content of the products possible in the composition of the dish